7 Things You Need to Know About Miniature Shelties

 • Charge premium prices for novelty puppies

-The beauty of having a fast, smart, and dexterous little dog is he's likely to love agility and perform well in competitions.
-Agility training is a great way to have fun with your Sheltie and strengthen your bond, while you both benefit from exercise.
+The beauty of having a fast, smart, and dexterous little dog is he's likely to love agility training.
+This is a great way to have fun with your Sheltie, strengthen your bond, and benefit from exercise.
 Working dog breeds are particularly good in agility and most of the obstacles are adjustable in height to cater for Miniature Shelties.

 Muriel, A Miniature Sheltie in Agility, by Holbrook Toy Shelties